msarmento1/DisysBot-Slave/README.md

 ### Properties
 - alias: defines an alias for the slave machine
-- dispatcherAddress: sets the IP of a reachable dispatcher.
+- dispatcherAddress: sets the IP of a reachable master.
 If this property is set, the application will try to connect to it directly.
-If this property is not set, the connection mechanism will be the automatic discovery, that only works on a dispatcher configured on a local network shared by the slave aplication.
+If this property is not set, the connection mechanism will be the automatic discovery, that only works on a master configured on a local network shared by the slave aplication.